 The consortium comprises ten organisation participants with KU Leuven university as the lead partner to ensure effective dialogue and a continuous focus on the actual needs of patients living with IBD.
 EFCCA will also play an active role to ensure patients’ voices and insights are heard.

+The FIBROTARGET project has received funding from the European Union’s Horizon Europe Research & Innovation programme under grant agreement No 101080523.
 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Health and Digital Executive Agency (HADEA).
 Neither the European Union nor the granting authority can be held responsible for them.